Geoffrey Hancy is a barrister in Western Australia.

-Over the past 10 years the substantial majority of his clients and instructing lawyers were successful in their cases that went to trial.
-In 80% of his appeals he was counsel for the successful party.
+Over the past 12 years the majority of his clients and instructing lawyers were successful in their cases that went to trial.
+In more than 75% of his appeals he was counsel for the successful party.

 He has represented clients and their lawyers in a large number of cases before the High Court of Australia.
 His clients have won a number of important cases in the High Court of Australia.